 Law & Order: Special Victims Unit: The Bedlam House-esque psych home where the nurses don't speak English, people wander around without pants, and one woman died of heat stroke was a scam run by a man providing bare minimum care while padding his own pockets with rest of the government's funds.

 The Torchwood episode "Adrift" has one of these for victims of the Rift which were brought back to Earth who can't be returned to their families, set up by Capt.
 Jack Harkness.
-Subverted in that although the buildings are grubby and run down, the staff are actually quite nice.
+Subverted in that although the buildings are grubby and run down, the staff are actually quite nice and the patients need to be there for their own safety.
+One victim who was taken as a boy, came back 6 months later as an adult screams for 20 hours a day as his body remembers what it went through.

 A later episode reveals that Daniel's grandfather was institutionalised after he became obsessed with a Crystal Skull he had discovered whilst on an archaeological dig in South America, which had briefly transported him to an alien world.
 In retrospect, this makes the possibility that Daniel might be genetically predisposed towards developing a similar mental illness not all that far-fetched.